NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/wardens-signet.md

 trait01: "focused"
 trait02: "invested"
 trait03: "magical"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 11
 weight:
 value: "1250"
 subvalue: "gp"
 invest:
 usage: "worn"
 license: "ORC"
 identify:
 description: "This symbol shows your dedication to the magic practiced by some rangers.
   Most rangers wear it on an amulet, ring, or piercing.
-You gain a +2 item bonus to Nature checks.  **Activate** `pf2:0` envision  **Frequency** once per day  * * *  **Effect** You gain 1 Focus Point, which you can use only to cast a ranger warden spell.
+You gain a +2 item bonus to Nature checks.  **Activate** `pf2:0` envision  **Frequency** once per day  * * *\
+  \  **Effect** You gain 1 Focus Point, which you can use only to cast a ranger warden spell.
 When you use this Focus Point, the warden's signet also casts a 4th-rank [[Spells/Oaken Resilience|Oaken Resilience]]spell on you.
 If not used by the end of your turn, this Focus Point is lost.  * * *  **Craft Requirements** You are a ranger with at least one warden spell."
 powerTitle1:
 actionEconomy1:
 type1: